Custom component - CustomComponent

 {% endcode %}

-In the above example, a component presenting a popup on the application with information about a positive credit decision was defined:
+In the above example, a component was defined that presents a Popup on the application with information about a positive credit decision:

-In line 6 a system function was defined *afterViewInit* initializing the buttons *X* and *NEXT,* and controlling the window's visibility.
-In line 2 a function executed when one of the two buttons is clicked was defined.
+In line 6, a system function was defined *afterViewInit* initializing buttons *X* and *NEXT,* as well as controlling the visibility of the window.
+In line 2, a function executed when one of the two buttons is clicked was defined.

 {% code lineNumbers="true" %}